HPC Data Management#

 [...]

 3. Transfer the keys to the external server: The new key created in Hydra without a passphrase has to be installed in the external server as well.
-In this step you will have to provide your password to connect to the external server:
+You can do that with the command ssh-copy-id, which will first ask for your password to connect to the external server and then copy your new passwordless key id_filetransfer into it.

 $ ssh-copy-id -i ~/.ssh/id_filetransfer <username>@<hostname.external.server>